 Food Allergies or Intolerances

-Food allergies are different from food intolerances, but both may lead to FTT.
-When a child has an allergy to a food, exposure to that food may cause an anaphylactic reaction that, if severe enough, can be life=threatening.
-Children with food allergies, may need to avoid calorie-dense foods such as dairy or other sources of protein, limiting their food choices and leading to poor weight gain and FTT.
+When a child has a food allergy, exposure to that food may cause an anaphylactic reaction that, if severe enough, can be life-threatening.
+Children with food allergies may need to avoid calorie-dense foods such as dairy, nuts or other important sources of protein, limiting their food choices and leading to poor weight gain and FTT.

 On the other hand, a food intolerance is not immediately life-threatening and can vary in severity.
-But, a common symptom of food intolerance is diarrhea, abdominal pain, or other digestive problems after eating a specific food.
-A food intolerance you may be familiar with is lactose intolerance, where the body does not have enough of the enzymes needed to digest milk products, causing gas, bloating, and diarrhea.
-Digestive symptoms caused by food intolerances can prevent proper absorption of calories or prevent a child from eating a wide variety of nutritious foods, leading to problems with growth and possibly FTT.
+A common symptom of food intolerance is diarrhea, abdominal pain, or other digestive problems after eating a specific food.
+According to Enzyme Science, intolerances are caused by a lack enzymes needed to digest certain foods, which cause gas, bloating, and diarrhea.
+These digestive symptoms caused by food intolerances can prevent proper absorption of calories or prevent a child from eating a wide variety of nutritious foods, leading to problems with growth and possibly FTT.

-An infection with parasites, recurring urinary tract infections, or chronic infections can cause a decrease in appetite and problems with the absorption of nutrients.
+An infection with parasites, recurring urinary tract infections, or chronic infections can cause a decrease in appetite and reduce absorption of nutrients.
 Once these illnesses are treated, usually the FTT improves.

 Birth or pregnancy complications

-Metabolic disorders are illnesses that affect the metabolism or chemical processes of the body.
+Metabolic disorders are illnesses that affect the metabolism or chemical processes of the body and can lead to FTT, according to CHOC Children’s Hospital.
 These can be discovered at birth or later in life.
 They can cause extreme fatigue, weight loss, and problems with eating.